The River Cats Foundation:

 Pitching in to help others.

 The River Cats Foundation is one program chosen by River Cats ownership and management to accomplish those goals.
-Any non-profit organization that has a demonstrable record of supporting family and youth-based activities for a minimum of two years can apply for financial grants through the River Cats Foundation, Inc. Over the past three years, the River Cats Foundation has distributed in excess of $125,000 per year to a number of qualifying organizations including: River Cats Independence Field, Frances and Chuck Collings West Sacramento Teen Center, Optimist Club, Late Night North Highlands, Sacramento Food Bank, California Musical Theatre/Music Circus, Communicare Health Services, various Boys and Girls Clubs, Developmental Disability Services, Disabled Sports USA, Girl Scouts, Sacramento Public Library Foundation, Sacramento Philharmonic Orchestra, WAVE Camp for Disabled Youth, Children's Receiving Home of Sacramento, First Tee Golf, Special Olympics, Sutter Health Foundation and Crocker Art Museum and many others.
+Any non-profit organization that has a demonstrable record of supporting family and youth-based activities for a minimum of two years can apply for financial grants through the River Cats Foundation, Inc. Since its inception, the River Cats Foundation has distributed in excess of $1.7 million to many qualifying organizations including: River Cats Independence Field, Frances and Chuck Collings West Sacramento Teen Center, Optimist Club, Late Night North Highlands, Sacramento Food Bank, California Musical Theatre/Music Circus, Communicare Health Services, various Boys and Girls Clubs, Developmental Disability Services, Disabled Sports USA, Girl Scouts, Sacramento Public Library Foundation, Sacramento Philharmonic Orchestra, WAVE Camp for Disabled Youth, Children's Receiving Home of Sacramento, First Tee Golf, Special Olympics, Sutter Health Foundation and Crocker Art Museum and many others.
 In general, the organizations benefiting from the River Cats Foundation work to further execute the Foundation's goals of assisting and supporting the needs of children, youth and families.
 Over ninety-eight percent (98%) of support received by the River Cats Foundation goes directly to the many organizations it has supported.

 In conjunction with the River Cats Foundation, the River Cats Community Relations department is actively involved on a year-round basis in reaching out to schools and numerous community groups by making appearances and giving speeches at school assemblies, civic groups and various facilities in the greater Sacramento area.
 One of the most popular programs of the Community Relations program is the Triple A assemblies: academics, attitude and attendance.
 The program involves focus on mathematics and baseball statistics, consistent attendance at school and a positive, can-do attitude about life, family and society.
 The program is active over 250 days every year with school visits and assemblies, career days, parades, banquets, clinics and more.
 Over 50,000 students have participated in educational field trips to Raley Field and over 2.0 million students have attended a Triple A assembly at more than 225 area public and private schools.
 In addition, numerous non-profit groups benefit from Raley Field by working in the concessionaire program to raise funds for their organizations.
 Each year, many organizations receive auction items from the River Cats to assist them in their own fund raising efforts.
 The Community Relations program is also actively engaged in supporting numerous youth programs in the area with the annual value of goods and services returned to the greater Sacramento area exceeding $1 million.
 The River Cats also produce an annual Art of Baseball calendar using drawings from students at area grade, middle and high schools.